alephmembeth/alephmembeth.github.io/presentations.md

 ## Other

 + “Measuring Need-Based Distributive Justice Normatively and Empirically” (May 22, 2022; poster presentation at the Symposium on Need-Based Justice of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); University of Hamburg; jointly with Mark Siebel)
-+ “Types of Need” (February 14, 2020; presentation at the workshopf of the academic assistants of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); Jacobs University Bremen)
++ “Types of Need” (February 14, 2020; presentation at the workshop of the academic assistants of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); Jacobs University Bremen)
 + “Need and Responsibility” (February 12, 2020; presentation at the meeting of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); Jacobs University Bremen)
 + “What Makes a Theory of Justice ‘Empirically Informed’?
 On the Possibilities and Impossibilities of Integrating Empirical Research Into Normative Theory” (November 22, 2018; presentation at the workshop of the academic assistants of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); University of Bremen)
 + “‘Wahrheit ist, was uns verbindet’” (February 16, 2018; address at the graduation ceremony of Faculty IV; University of Oldenburg)